thorgate/django-project-template/README.md

-# Thorgate's Django template
+# Thorgate's Django template (Docker variant)

 [Django](https://www.djangoproject.com/) project template that we use at [Thorgate](https://thorgate.eu).

 Best suited for medium-sized and bigger apps that use JavaScript and React for frontend.

-**NB: this is a standard, non-Docker variant** of the template, use [docker branch](https://github.com/thorgate/django-project-template/tree/docker) for the Docker variant.
+**NB: this is a Docker variant** of the template, use [master branch](https://github.com/thorgate/django-project-template/tree/master) for the standard, non-Docker variant.

 ## Features